 - Once I am receiving my VA education benefits through Gateway Technical College, what do I need to do for these to continue?

 You will need to submit a “VA-Education Benefit Request Form” (VA-EBRF) to Gateway Technical College for every semester you would like to use your benefits.
 For timely processing of your benefits, we recommend that students register for their classes and submit their VA-Education Benefit Request Form as early as possible.
-To access this form, please go to our FORMS page and select the VA-Education Benefit Request Form.
 To access the form, you will need to login with your MyGateway username and password.

 - How will I be updated regarding my VA benefits?